IPA.CONF(5) IPA.CONF(5)

 have at least one ac_gather_* parameter and the keep_rules_order param-

-eter is set to ``yes'': place rules which give statistics below rules,
+eter is set to ``yes'': place rules which give statistics below rules

 which get statistics.